Certification FAQs

 Is FAC-P/PM certification sufficient for a project manager in Information Technology (IT)?

-The revised FAC-P/PM certification policy provides for a new core-plus specialty certification for those P/PMs involved in managing IT projects and programs.
+The FAC-P/PM certification policy provides a core-plus specialty certification for P/PMs involved in managing IT projects and programs.
 There are not ascending levels of certification for this specialty certification, however, to receive the FAC-P/PM/IT specialty certification, the workforce member must first be certified at FAC-P/PM mid-level, have at least two years experience managing IT projects, and meet the performance outcomes in the IT PM competency model.

 I have considerable experience in project management.
 Must I start the certification process at the Entry level?

 Achieving each certification level in progression from entry- through senior-level is not required; however, P/PMs may only be certified at a certain level after they achieve all competencies for that certification level.
 In addition, lower level competencies needed to perform at the level being certified must be demonstrated to the satisfaction of the certifying agency.
+Contact your acquisition career manager (ACM) or small agency representative (SAR) for certification guidance.

 I am being considered for assignment to a “major acquisition/investment.”
 Must I have my P/PM certification to be given this assignment?